DundasData/dundas-bi-helm-readme/README.md

 * `dundas.bi.rabbitmq.resources`
 * `dundas.bi.logreceiver.resources`

-The initContainers resources will be the same as the pods corresponding limits and resource that it is initializing.
+**Built-in Init Container Resources:**
+* `dundas.bi.initcontainer.waitForDundasBiWebsite.resources`
+* `dundas.bi.initcontainer.waitConsul.resources`
+* `dundas.bi.initcontainer.dbiConfigInit.resources`
+* `dundas.bi.initcontainer.handleDatabase.resources`

+For backwards compatibility, if specific init container resources are not configured, they will fall back to using the resources from their associated service.
+Custom initContainers (added via `dundas.bi.{service}.initContainers`) will use the same resources as the pods they are initializing.

 # Access under a path